On the 5th of November 2015, to the best of my knowledge at the time, I died in a small rural hospital five hours south of Perth.

 But the in-house doctor was not so sure.

-“Were any of you even listening to the stuff Megan was saying when she first got here?” he said incredulously, eyes bulging out of his head.
+“Were any of you even listening to the stuff Gemma was saying when she first got here?” he said incredulously, eyes bulging out of his head.
 “She is definitely not okay!”

 One of the nurses passed me a generous handful of egg sandwiches and a can of lemonade.